awsdocs/amazon-pinpoint-developer-guide/doc-source/tagging-resources.md

 ------
 #### [ AWS CLI ]

-To create a new resource and add a tag to it by using the AWS CLI, use the appropriate `create` command for the resource and include the `tags` parameter and values\.
+To create a new resource and add a tag to it by using the AWS CLI, use the appropriate `create` command for the resource\.
+Include the `tags` parameter and values\.
 For example, the following command creates a new project named `ExampleCorp` and adds a `Stack` tag key with a `Test` tag value to the project:

 ```
 C:\> aws pinpoint create-app ^